aws-amplify/amplify-codegen-ui/README.md

 1. Run version command: `npm run version`
 1. Create new PR with the new branch to mainline: `gh pr create`
 1. Squash and merge PR after approval.
+   Ensure the commit message follows the pattern: `chore(release): v{version_number}`.
+   The Release GitHub workflow will not work if the commit message is not formated correctly.
+1. Wait for the Release GithHub workflow to complete.

 \*\*N.B.
 Ensure that your release has a tag, manually creating if necessary.
 Only major/minor updates seem to automatically generate tags, but you can create one yourself with the [git-tag](https://git-scm.com/docs/git-tag) command.